Los Angeles County Birding Spots

 F – South Bay and Palos Verdes Peninsula area

-The information presented here is primarily for birders visiting the Los Angeles area or residents new to birding.
+The information presented here is designed primarily for new birders and birders visiting the area.
 The information was supplied by members of the L.A.
 County Audubon chapters listed below and compiled by Chuck Almdale of Santa Monica Bay Audubon.

 1. AT LAX AIRPORT WITH ONLY A FEW HOURS OR A DAY FOR BIRDING?